Bioruebe/UniExtract2/README.md

 # Universal Extractor 2 _(UniExtract2)_
 Universal Extractor 2 is designed to extract files from a very long list of file formats, including standard archives such as `.zip` and `.rar`, application installers and disk images.
+An overview of supported file types can be found [here](/docs/FORMATS.md)

 This program is an unofficial updated and extended version of the [original UniExtract by Jared Breland](http://legroom.net/software/uniextract).
-As the development of the original version has stopped and no update has been published for years, many forks (modified versions, maintained by volunteers from the community) have arised.
+As the development of the original version has stopped and no update has been published for years, many forks (modified versions, maintained by volunteers from the community) have arisen.
 This is the most advanced of them, featuring a very long list of enhancements.

 ## New features

-- 100+ new supported file types
+- 500+ new supported file types
 - Batch mode
 - Scan only mode to detect the type of any given file
 - Built-in updater